jsx-eslint/eslint-plugin-react/docs/rules/require-optimization.md

+# react/require-optimization

-# Enforce React components to have a shouldComponentUpdate method (`react/require-optimization`)
+📝 Enforce React components to have a shouldComponentUpdate method.

 <!-- end auto-generated rule header -->